-All undergraduates with a major in the College of Humanities and Social Sciences are eligible to participate, however students should be working on supervised projects (course research or independent research, during the Fall 2015 and/or Spring 2016 terms).
+All undergraduates with a major in the College of Humanities and Social Sciences are eligible to participate, however students should be working on supervised projects (course research or independent research, during the Fall 2019 and/or Spring 2020 terms).
 Research projects should be supervised by a Mason faculty member.
-Proposals are selected for inclusion in the symposium via a review process that will begin in early March.

 Students apply to present their work in the form of a poster or oral presentation.
 A limited number of oral presentations can be scheduled, and applicants not selected for an oral presentation will be automatically assigned a poster presentation slot.
 (Poster presentations are reviewed to verify faculty supervision, and most poster abstract are approved for presentation).

 Proposal submissions open – Monday, March 16th, 2020